DanielMeixner/chaos-load-dapr/readme.md

 - Use dapr to fix issues in your app without touching code.

 ## Setup & Demo
-1. Clone this repo (e.g. into your Azure Cloud Shell)
+1. Clone this repo onto your local machine.
-2. run this
+2. run this in bash
 ```
 cd deployment
 setup.sh